 A new manager's uninformed approach to leading their team can be as ugly, and dangerous, as the form of the weightlifter pictured above.
 Without a firm understanding of the key habits and tasks that make a manager successful, they're doomed to fail.

 And this poor form doesn't just affect them.
 Gallup's research shows that managers contribute to 70% of the variance in the level of engagement of an employee.
-If your new manager is failing, their team is at risk, too.
+That means that if your new manager is failing, their team is at risk, too.

 Don't make them reinvent the wheel

 Whether you were well-supported as a new manager or not, to help your manager succeed is the right thing to do.
 While self-education is an important part of anyone's success in their career, it should not be the only way they learn.

 Make sure they're doing the basics that make a manager successful and motivate teams: